 Paektusan, a mountain on the North-China border, is a centerpiece of North Korea’s propaganda campaign to sanctify bloodline of the ruling Kim family.
 Previous ruler Kim Jong-il was born there, according to the communist country’s mythology.

 Kim Jong-un also said he would bolster military capabilities, including tactical nuclear weapons, ballistic missiles carrying multiple nuclear warheads and hypersonic missiles.
 Experts warned against underestimating him.

 “When it comes to weapons, Kim will do it.
-For one, he eventually test-fired the Hwasong-15, the regime’s first intercontinental ballistic missile in 2017.
-The regime lives on his ambitions,” said Choi Kang, vice president of the Asan Institute for Policy Studies in Seoul.
+For one, he eventually test-fired the Hwasong-15 in 2017, the regime’s first intercontinental ballistic missile.
+North Korea lives on his ambitions,” said Choi Kang, vice president of the Asan Institute for Policy Studies in Seoul.

 By Choi Si-young (email@example.com